 - Pay bills at the end of the discount period.

 - Identifying how you obtain payment from insurance payers.

-On this last point – when you have an effective billing system, you are able to submit a clean claim to your payers.
+On this last point about medical billing services – when you have an effective billing system, you are able to submit a clean claim to your payers.
 Depending on your practices’ resources, you may choose to outsource this billing function.
 If you choose to keep these functions in-house, we recommend using electronic billing and claims processing to ensure limited errors.